alechp/growbuildserve/README.md

 > A course which takes the foundation of a “track” and applies it to a specific goal.

-eg. Productivity Track -> Applying the general ideas in process to build a specific project management system in Todoist (or any project management tool with labels and filters)
+eg. From "Productivity" _Track_ to building a personalized project management system

 #### General Role

-> A person with an end goal in mind (eg. designer, developer, etc. wants to design an app).
+> A person with an end goal in mind

+eg. designer, developer, etc. wants to design an app

 #### Niche Role

-> A person with a domain-specific goal in mind (eg. I want to build a scalable event-driven architecture)
+> A person with a domain-specific goal in mind

+eg. I want to build a scalable event-driven architecture

 #### Tool

-> A helper tool which applies to a specific course or role (eg. [laf](https://npmjs.com/package/laf) would be appropriate for an "app building" course)
+> A helper tool which applies to a specific course or role

+eg. [laf](https://npmjs.com/package/laf) would be appropriate for an "app building" course

 ---